danushri-p/Ecommerce/README.md

 ## Milestone 18:

    1. Get Cart Data Route
-      In this we focused on implementing the API endpoint for fetching cart data.
+      In this we have been focusing on implementing the API endpoint for fetching cart data.

       The goal is to retrieve cart information stored in the backend for a given user.